 Schedule Social Media Posts

 Social media is a great way to humanize your brand by sharing childhood photos, holiday recipes and last minute gift ideas.
 Think about how your brand ties into the holidays and ask how your company can be more helpful.
 Write and schedule your posts with Hootsuite in advance so you can focus on interacting with your followers during the holidays.
+Offer Black Friday and Cyber Monday exclusive discounts.
 Engage your customers with daily prizes, offers, incentives, competitions and fun stuff so that they will be more likely to recommend your brand.
 Research shows that recommendations from friends are ten times more effective than marketing messages.
 Check out our post on Awesome Social Media Tips that Make You More Money.

 A/B Testing is comparing two versions of a web page to determine which one converts more users.
 Visitors are served either the control or variation and their engagement is measured to determine if the changed web page had any impact on their behavior.
 A/B testing can be continually used to improve user experience and thus conversion rate.
 A/B testing powered by Optimizely take time to setup, run and analyze so if you wait until November it will be too late.